duonlabs/apogee/README.md

 Preventing look-ahead bias with rigorous time-series validation.

+More details in the [data.md](docs/data.md) file.

 ### 🤖 Modeling Approaches

-Experimenting with Transformers, State-Space Models (SSMs), and hybrid architectures.
+Experimenting with Transformers, State-Space Models (SSMs), and hybrid backbones.

-Exploring multi-scale attention for short- and long-term pattern recognition.
+Using minimal contextual information (pair name, timeframe) to guide predictions.

 Optimizing for efficiency with domain-specific GPU kernels.

+More details in the [model.md](docs/model.md) file.

 ### 🚀 Scaling Strategy